 We’ve already reviewed Outbrain, Taboola, Verizon Media Native, and Revcontent.
-Today, we’ll add one more platform to this list – meet MGID, a native advertising platform that serves 850 million unique visitors per month.
+Today, we’ll add one more platform to this list – meet MGID, a [n]ative advertising platform](/10-best-native-ad-platforms) that serves 850 million unique visitors per month.

 Before you choose the right native advertising platform, you’ll research all the peculiarities of suggested networks.
 So, how is MGID different from other popular platforms?
 What type of traffic does the network offer?
 Are MGID dashboards intuitive enough?
 To find the answers, we conducted an in-depth analysis of the platform and went through the process of creating the first MGID campaign from scratch.
 Here’s what we’ve learned.

 Disclosure: This post may contain affiliate links.
 This means we may earn a commission if you buy something through our links at no additional cost to you.

 What is MGID?

 MGID is a native advertising platform founded in 2008.
 Since then, the company has grown from a startup into a fully-fledged native advertising company.

 MGID partners with 31650+ publishers all over the world, delivering advertisers high volumes of diverse traffic.
 With MGID native ads, advertisers can reach audiences from Europe, the USA, Asia-Pacific, and Canada.

 MGID’s top verticals